Call us to schedule a time to talk with the attorneys in the office or over the phone.

 Many of our clients ask the same question - "What kinds of cases have you taken in the past and what was the outcome in those cases?"

-If you would like to view the case results listed below you should read the following disclaimer:
+If you would like to view the case results in felony and misdemeanor cases listed below you should read the following disclaimer: